sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 3.84299653e-15		| Priority road					 				|

-For the fifth image ...
+For the fifth image, the model predicts Speed limit of 30km/h an the actual sign is 30 km/h

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|